zonca/zonca-blog/_posts/2021-04-19-jetstream-backup-kubernetes-volumes-object-store.md

 You can create a text file named `users_to_backup.txt` with 1 username per line of the JupyterHub users you want to backup.

 Then customize the `stash_backupconfiguration_template.yaml` configuration file, make sure you decide a retention policy, for more information see the Stash or Restic documentation.
+Unfortunately Stash considers all backups together under 1 retention policy, so if I set to keep 1 weekly backup, it will retain 1 weekly backup of just **one of the users** instead of all of them.
+I worked around this issue tagging myself the backups after the fact using the `restic` command line tool, see the next section.

 Then you can launch it: